icd2k3/react-scroll-into-view-if-needed/README.md

 ## Standalone Version

 The standalone version does **not** come bundled with [scroll-into-view-if-needed](https://www.npmjs.com/package/scroll-into-view-if-needed).
-Use this version if you'd like to maintain your own dependency for scroll-into-view-if-needed, or if you're already using scroll-into-view-if-needed in other areas of your project.
+Use this version if you'd like to maintain your own dependency, or if you're already using [scroll-into-view-if-needed](https://www.npmjs.com/package/scroll-into-view-if-needed) in other areas of your project.

 **ES version:**